Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2021

-Maud Gratuze, PhD, Postdoctoral research associate in the lab of David Holtzman
+Maud Gratuze, PhD, postdoc in the lab of David Holtzman

 “Activated microglia mitigate Aβ-associated tau seeding and spreading”